 Program overview

-The Computer Systems Technician - Networking program is structured over a duration of two years.
+The Computer Systems Technician - Networking (Co-op) program is structured to be completed in two years, divided into three academic semesters.
 The program includes:

 • Access to industry-standard tools and resources.